 Socialpros Podcasts is another great example of podcast content marketing hosted by Jay Baer and Adam Brown.
 This is the best podcast to turn on if you want to improve your content marketing performance via social media strategies.

 The podcast features interviews with experienced social media strategists who share strategies on how their businesses use social media to engage their audience.

-The state of personalization by Drift is an ebook that provides guidelines on the importance of businesses.
-In addition, this book provides high-quality and personalized content for its customers.
+The State of Personalization by Drift is an ebook that provides guidelines on the importance of personalizing customer experiences in business.

 The book provides reasoning and statistics with credible sources to educate people on unique content and how to design scalable online experiences for users.

-Ultimately, this ebook motivates businesses to leave templated content marketing methods and exchange them for high-quality content.
-Again it helps you understand your client’s needs, which helps provide personalized solutions.
+Ultimately, this ebook motivates businesses to leave templated content marketing methods and exchange them for high-quality personalized content.

 Interactive content marketing is creating content that requires and encourages user participation instead of just passive viewing.
 Audiences are driven to interact due to curiosity.
 When well implemented, your audience will feel like they are connecting with someone who understands their challenges and wants to provide solutions.

 Let’s look at some examples of good interactive content marketing.